Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

+Besides the stabilization by noise already discussed, this bifurcation diagram identifies a very surprising effect of noise, shaping the qualitative activity: as noise is increased, stationary solutions give place to synchronized oscillations for intermediate values of noise (see Figure~\ref{fig:Behaves15}), and as noise is further increased, these synchronized oscillations disappear in favor of another stationary behavior.
+This is a very counter-intuitive phenomenon, as noise generally tends to alter fine structures of the solutions.

+This phenomenon is displayed in the diagrams~\ref{fig:BifDiagsDDE}(e)-(g).
+The codimension two bifurcation diagram~\ref{fig:Cod2Noise} presents a Hopf, a saddle-node and a saddle-homoclinic bifurcation curves, separating the diagram into three qualitatively distinct zones: region (A) where the system features one stable and two unstable fixed points, separated by the saddle-homoclinic bifurcation curve from a bistable zone (B, yellow) where the moment equations presents an additional stable periodic orbit, (C) where the system has a periodic orbit and an unstable fixed point and (D) where the system has a unique stable fixed point.
+Zone (B) is separated from (C) by a saddle-node bifurcation manifold and (C) separated from (D) by the Hopf bifurcation manifold.
+We observe that $\sigma$ and $\Lambda$ have qualitatively the same effect on the dynamics.
+As examples are plotted codimension 1 bifurcation diagrams for $\Lambda=0.1$ as a function of $\sigma$ and for $\sigma=0.1$ as a function of $\Lambda$ (black lines in~\ref{fig:Cod2Noise}).

+We now analyze the dynamics of the spatially extended system and its dependence upon noise, initial datum and boundary conditions.
+We will distinguish between functional connectivity case where $s_1>s_2$ (inhibition more distal than excitation) and anatomical connectivity (excitation more distal than inhibition).

+\paragraph{Functional Connectivity Case} We analyze the dynamics of spatially distributed Network II in the functional connectivity case with $s_1=0.02$ and $s_2=0.0125$.

-The diagrams presented in Figure~\ref{fig:BifDiagSpaceSynchro} characterize the existence and the nature of the synchronized states.
+The diagrams presented in Figure~\ref{fig:BifDiagsDDE} characterize the existence and the nature of the synchronized states.
 As soon as the initial condition is homogeneous, the system will present solutions that are constant in space, and their time profile is given by the solutions of the fully-synchronized system.
 However, these synchronized states might not be stable, and inhomogeneities in the initial condition might lead the system to different states.
-Bifurcations from these spatially homogeneous states could be analytically as outlined in the previous section.
-However, due to the dimensionality of the system and to the particular coefficients chosen, the equilibria are complicated to characterize and hence the analytical characterization of Turing-Hopf bifurcations is here intricate.
-This is why we address that problem numerically by computing the solutions of the neural-field moment equation for different values of the parameter $\Lambda$ or $\sigma$, with homogeneous or inhomogeneous initial condition.
-Results are displayed in Figures~\ref{fig:turingPeriod1} and~\ref{fig:turingPeriod2}.
-In these figures is plotted the mean of the activity of the excitatory population, $\mu_1(r,t)$, as a function of $r$ (abscissa) and $t$ (ordinate).
+We numerically address this problem by computing the solutions of the neural-field moment equation for different values of the parameter $\Lambda$ or $\sigma$, and non-spatially homogeneous initial condition (Fig.~\ref{fig:turingPeriod1}).